Trust money: Solicitors Guarantee Fund, Victoria

 Until the mid-1990s there was a Solicitors Guarantee Fund in Victoria (SGF).
-From the mid-1990s, after the relevant Victorian legislation was changed, a new Solicitors Fidelity Fund (SFF) came into being in place of the SGF.
-The legal interpretation of the two words effected by the change from SGF to SFF is significant.
+From the mid-1990s, after the relevant Victorian legislation was changed, the Legal Practitioners Fidelity Fund (LPFF) came into being in place of the SGF.
+The legal interpretation of the two words effected by the change from SGF to LPFF is significant.
 "Guarantee" and "fidelity" do not mean the same thing.
 By implication the new fidelity fund did not provide a guarantee, the financial considerations are different with on the one hand liability of the fund vis-a-vis fidelity being limited to a finite amount, and on the other hand, in earlier times – the "guarantee era" – liability of the fund being unlimited.

 During the early to mid-1990s the amount of clients' money being lost at the hands of some Victorian solicitors became so large that the Solicitors Guarantee Fund began running year-in year-out in deficit, since it did not have sufficient income to meet the gross admitted claims against the fund.

-One of several major contributors to the ongoing deficit situation was Dudley Tregent & Co, which involved defalcations of between $10 million and $14 million of clients' funds.
+One of about a dozen major contributors to the ongoing deficit situation was Dudley Tregent & Co, which involved defalcations of between $10 million and $14 million of clients' funds.
 The core amount of $10 million to $14 million was topped up by a further $3 million or so in interest payable on claims because of the time it took to settle admitted claims, a period of 6 years from 1992 to 1998, while interest was accruing on the pending payouts at a statutory rate of 5% per annum.

-Two other significant cases of solicitors losing clients' funds took place in the 1990s.
+Another ten or so other significant cases of solicitors losing clients' funds took place in the 1990s.

-One of these was the small legal firm Tietyens' practice on the border with NSW.
-Tietyens ran a contributory mortgage scheme backed by about 1,100 investors that furnished an investment of about $42 million in the Tally Ho Retirement Village in Burwood East in Melbourne.

 A further Melbourne case was the murder of Max Green in Phnom Penh.
 Max Green was a partner in the law firm Aroni Colman.
 In the Max Green case the amount lost was estimated at $38 million, ostensibly the $38 million was for the purchase of plant and equipment to be then leased to Transurban.
 Transurban denied any knowledge of this leasing arrangement.
 Some of the clients of Mr Green who lost their money in this case were other solicitors.